emilyvertosick/Statistics-Course/docs/09-answers.md

 There are three levels of meat consumption.
-The outcome (hypertension) is binary either 1 or 0.
+The outcome (hypertension) is binary, either 1 or 0.
 So we will have a 3 by 2 table.
 Let’s start with a quick look:

 ```r